plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 Supplies cannot be used until they are Declared.

 A player can **Declare** a Supply by turning a Supply ninety degrees clockwise, and announcing out loud to the group what object the Supply is.
-A Declared Supply cannot be Declared again, until the Adventurer Refreshes Supplies.
+A Declared Supply cannot be Declared again, until the Adventurer Resupplies.

 The Player can only announce the Supply as an object that costs one Supply.
 The Guide ultimately decides whether the object costs one Supply, but at a minimum this would include:
 - Torch